Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: SIMULATION RESULTS

-Fig. 5 and Fig. 6 show the achieved performance of randomized lattice decoding for the $2\times 2$ Golden code \cite{GoldenCode} using $16$-QAM and $4\times 4$ Perfect code using $64$-QAM \cite{Oggier}.
+Fig. 6 and Fig. 7 show the achieved performance of sampling decoding for the $2\times 2$ Golden code \cite{GoldenCode} using $16$-QAM and $4\times 4$ Perfect code using $64$-QAM \cite{Oggier}.
 The decoding lattices are of dimension 8 and 32 in the real space, respectively.
 In Fig. 5, the real MMSE-based Klein decoder with $K=10$ ($G=3$ dB) enjoys 2-dB gain.
 In Fig. 6, the complex MMSE-based Klein decoder with $K=20$ ($G=3$ dB), $K=71$ ($G=5$ dB) and $K=174$ ($G=6$ dB) enjoys 3-dB, 4-dB and 5-dB gain respectively.
-It again confirms that the proposed randomized lattice decoding bridges the gap to ML performance.
+It again confirms that the proposed sampling decoding considerably narrows the gap to ML performance.
 Reference \cite{Othman} proposed a decoding scheme for the Golden code that suffers a loss of $3$ dB with respect to ML decoding, i.e., the performance is about the same as that of LR-MMSE-SIC.
 These experimental results are expected, as LLL reduction has been shown to increase the probability of finding the closest lattice point.
 Also, increasing the list size $K$ available to the decoder improves its performance gain.
 Varying the number of samples $K$ allows us to negotiate a trade-off between performance and computational complexity.

-Fig. \ref{fig:7} compares the average complexity of Babai's decoding, Klein's decoding and sphere decoding for uncoded MIMO systems using $64$-QAM.
-The channel matrix remains constant throughout a block of length $10$ and the pre-processing is only performed once at the beginning of each block.
-For the preprocessing, the effective LLL reduction has average complexity $O(n^3\log n)$ \cite{LingISIT07}, and the LLL algorithm can output the matrices $\mathbf{Q}$ and $\mathbf{R}$ of the QR decomposition.
-It can be seen that the average flops with Klein's decoding increases slowly with the dimension, while the average flops of sphere decoding is exponential in dimension.
-The computational complexity gap between Klein's decoding and Babai's decoding is nearly constant for fixed $G$.
+Fig. 8 compares the average complexity of Babai's decoding, Klein's decoding and sphere decoding for uncoded MIMO systems using $64$-QAM.
+The channel matrix remains constant throughout a block of length $100$ and the pre-processing is only performed once at the beginning of each block.
+It can be seen that the average flops of Klein's decoding increases slowly with the dimension, while the average flops of sphere decoding are exponential in dimension.
+The computational complexity gap between Klein's decoding and Babai's decoding is nearly constant for $ G = 3$ dB or 6 dB.
+This is because the complexity of Klein's decoding (excluding pre-processing) is no more than $O(n^3)$ for $G\leq 6$ dB (cf. Table II), meaning the overall complexity is still $O(n^3\log n)$ (including pre-processing), the same order as that of Babai's decoding.